Holiday baking season has arrived, and there has been a seemingly unending flow of cookie recipes around here these days.

-When you’ve fought the world, so to speak, whether at your office, with your kids, or on the highway – it’s nice to come home, take a warm bite of sweetness in your hands, close your eyes, and eat.
+When you’ve fought the world, so to speak – whether at your office, with your kids, or on the highway – it’s nice to come home, take a warm bite of something sweet and homemade in your hands, close your eyes, and eat.

-This recipe comes from Lottie + Doof and offers a crumbly, nubbly texture with flecks of sea salt on top.
-Its flavor, sweet and nutty, is the kind that has you reaching for one piece after another, after another – and, believe me, I did.
+This recipe offers a crumbly, nubbly texture with flecks of sea salt on top.
+Its sweet and nutty flavor is the kind that has you reaching for one after another after another.
+And believe me, I did.

 Plus, while I wouldn’t say good looks are a requirement for comfort food, they’re certainly not a drawback – and these cookies are pretty.